daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ##### controlActuator
 This method is for sending commands to an actuator.
 Commands can be sent from the Thing+ Portal UI and an actuator should execute the delivered command from the Thing+ Platform.
-Commands and options for each actuator are defined by Thing+.
-The examples of commands and options for some actuators are below,
+Commands and options for each actuator are defined by Thing+.<br>A list of actuator commands and options can be found in [the result of sensorTypes API](https://api.thingplus.net/sensorTypes) after logging in to Thing+ Portal.

-> Commonly used actuator commands and options
+###### Commonly used actuator commands and options

 Actuator|Command|Option
 :---:|:---:|:---: